rust-lang/rust/text/0000-erfc-post-build-contexts.md

 Documentation tests are somewhat special, in that they cannot easily be expressed as `TokenStream` manipulations.
-In the first instance, the right thing to do is probably to have an implicitly defined execution context called `doctest` which is included in the execution context set `test` by default.
+In the first instance, the right thing to do is probably to have an implicitly defined post-build context called `doctest` which is included in the post-build context set `test` by default (as proposed above).

 Another argument for punting on doctests is that they are intended to demonstrate code that the user of a library would write.
 They're there